-One way to determine if an email is a phishing attack is to actually check with the person who sent it via a different channel.
-If the email was purportedly sent from your bank, you could call your bank or open your browser and type in the URL of your bank's website instead of clicking on any links in the email.
-Likewise, instead of opening an attachment from Uncle Boris, you could call him on the phone and ask if he actually sent you pictures of his kids.
+One way to determine if an email is a phishing attack is to check with the person who sent it via a different channel.
+If the email was purportedly sent from your bank, don’t click on links in the email.
+Instead, call your bank or open your browser and type in the URL of your bank's website.
+Likewise, if your Uncle Boris sends you an email attachment, call him on the phone and ask if he sent you pictures of his kids before opening it.

-If you're comfortable with using or learning new software, and willing to spend a lot of time setting up a new environment for reading mail or foreign documents, there are dedicated operating systems designed to limit the effect of malware.
+In these cases, don't double-click the downloaded file.
+Instead, upload it to Google Drive or another online document reader.
+This will turn the document into an image or HTML, which almost certainly will prevent it from installing malware on your device.
+If you're comfortable with learning new software and willing to spend time setting up a new environment for reading mail or foreign documents, there are dedicated operating systems designed to limit the effect of malware.
 TAILS is a Linux-based operating system that deletes itself after you use it.
 Qubes is another Linux-based system that carefully separates applications so that they cannot interfere with each other, limiting the effect of any malware.
 Both are designed to work on laptop or desktop computers.

 You can also submit untrusted links and files to VirusTotal, an online service that checks files and links against several different antivirus engines and reports the results.
-This isn't foolproof—as antivirus often fails to detect new malware or targeted attacks—but if you don't already use an antivirus program, it is better than nothing.
+This isn't foolproof—antivirus often fails to detect new malware or targeted attacks—but it is better than nothing.

 Be Careful of Emailed Instructions

-Some phishing emails will claim to be from a computer support department or technology company and ask you to reply with your passwords, or to give a “computer repair person” access to your computer remotely, or to disable some security feature on your device, or to install a new application.
-They might give a purported explanation of why this is necessary, for example claiming that your email box is full or that your computer is broken or has been hacked.
-Unfortunately, the consequences if you obey these fraudulent instructions can be very bad for your security.
+Some phishing emails claim to be from a computer support department or technology company and ask you to reply with your passwords, or to allow a “computer repair person” remote access to your computer, or to disable some security feature on your device.
+The email might give a purported explanation of why this is necessary, by claiming, for example, that your email box is full or that your computer has been hacked.
+Unfortunately, obeying these fraudulent instructions can be bad for your security.
 Be especially careful before giving anyone technical data or following technical instructions unless you can be absolutely certain that the request's source is genuine.